wp-plugins/fp/readme.txt

 * Allow your blog users to sign in with their facebook ids. one click signin!

 == Changelog ==

+= 1.2 =
+* Adding an option to disable login with facebook in the app settings page

 = 1.1 =
 * Hiding some notices in debug mode